 It may seem counterintuitive, but America’s population of older adults—frequent users of healthcare services—are increasingly frequent users of the Internet.
-The intersection of senior citizens and the Internet is a growing demographic sweet spot for hospital and healthcare marketing.
+The intersection of senior citizens and the Internet is a growing demographic sweet spot for hospital and healthcare marketing for baby boomers.

 Although younger age groups are more closely associated with technology, gadgets and Internet use, various surveys reveal that between 60 and 70 percent of adults over 65 years old regularly go online.
 Admittedly the senior stats trail younger demographic segments, but that gap is steadily closing in the US and elsewhere.

 A parallel in the United Kingdom, for example, more adults, especially older adults, are going online using a range of devices, according to Ofcom’s Media Use and Attitudes Report 2014.
 “There has been a nine percentage point increase in those aged 65+ ever going online (42% vs. 33% in 2012).

 The UK data also reveals a sharp jump in the use of tablet devices, particularly among seniors.
 “The number of adults using tablets to go online has almost doubled.
 While almost all age-groups are more likely to use tablets, use by those aged 35-64 has doubled, while use by 65-74s has trebled; from 5 percent to 17 percent.”